MenaceHecker/gemini-quiz-saver-extension/README.md

-Just a project that helps college kids in preparing for exams using Google Gemini
+Just a project that helps in preparing for exams using Google Gemini